STEdyd666/beershop/README.md

 The package provides two CMD entry points that are mandatory to be executed to run the application:
 - `beershop-configure`: configure the collection necessary for the queue handler deamon to process orders.
-- `beershop-initializetestdb`: initialized the DB with the database.
+- `beershop-initializetestdb`: initialized the DB with the dataset.

 These two commands are available once the package is installed: